My-projects-Files/Mark-8-Jenkins_Repo/README.md

 - if we are accessing env vaiable inside the sh then we can just call it directly as "VALUE" , but if we are using it out side of sh then we need to call it as "env.VALUE"
 - **withCredentials** - this directly injects the credentials without the need to hardcode them. it is used to securely access credentials stored in Jenkins' Credentials Manager during a pipeline run.

+### Parameters in Jenkins:

+Parameters in Jenkins are inputs that we define in a pipeline or job that allow users (or automated triggers) to customize the build when they start it.

+They make us Jenkins jobs flexible and reusable by letting us pass values like:

+ - Git branch to build
+ - Docker image tag
+ - environment to deploy

 ## AWS EC2 Instance

 - Go to AWS Console